 To spot both types of content, look out for combinations of words and phrases such as ‘crusaders’, ‘soldiers’, ‘in the name of’, ‘revenge in response to’, ‘shameless’.
 In the case of ISIS content, you may find a combination of ‘Allah’s permission’, ‘God Akbar, Allah Akbar’, ‘Iraq’, ‘Syria’, ‘God willing’, ‘Islamic State’, ‘just terror’.

-It’s reported that the terrorist who bombed Manchester Arena posted tweets like these ahead of the attack:
+Don’t just search using English terms.
+Use a range of languages to spot intent and think about how images can be used too.
+For instance, it's reported that the terrorist who bombed Manchester Arena posted tweets like these ahead of the attack:

 What should you do if you find terrorist content?